 6. The weather.

-The summer is usually hot and dry.
+The summer is usually hot, and although it's the wet season, the amount of rain is manageable.
+Generally, the weather is fantastic during the summer.
 This season is quite short, but you can do a lot of exploring during those months.

 7. The country is very safe.

 Wild camping around Mongolia is very safe.
 Speaking from experience, we never had an issue while we were wild camping around the country.
 Our overlander friends have had the same experience.